johnolamide/portfolio-v2/process_plan.md

 # Project Process Plan: Personal Portfolio Website v2

+This docume## 5.
+AI Chatbot Implementation
+- [x] Set up Gemini API client configuration
+- [x] Create system prompt to guide AI responses based on GitHub data context
+- [x] Create chatbot UI component (modal/sidebar with input/output)
+- [x] Implement context preparation from GitHub data
+- [x] Build prompt engineering for user queries
+- [x] Add chatbot state management (conversation history)
+- [x] Integrate real-time responses from Gemini API
+- [x] Implement error handling for API failures
-This document outlines the step-by-step process to build the dynamic portfolio website that generates custom dashboards from GitHub usernames, featuring an AI chatbot powered by Google's Gemini API.
+- [x] Add chatbot customization options (e.g., personality settings)s the step-by-step process to build the dynamic portfolio website that generates custom dashboards from GitHub usernames, featuring an AI chatbot powered by Google's Gemini API.
 By default, it showcases the portfolio for username "johnolamide", but users can enter any GitHub username to generate their own dashboard.
 It serves as a progress tracker, with each step marked as pending ([ ]) or completed ([x]).
 Update the status as you progress.

 ## Prerequisites
 - [ ] Install Bun runtime (for package management)